 for each $j=1,\ldots,r$.
 Substituting this into the previously computed contour integral~\cref{eq:contourInt1}, at last we have that

-where the ultimately equality follows from the fact that the trace operator $\trace\left(\cdot\right)$ is invariant under cyclic permutations, and that the trace of a scalar is just the said scalar.
-Returning to the desired equality in~\cref{eq:claim} our calculations up to this point yield
+where the final equality follows from the fact that the trace operator $\trace\left(\cdot\right)$ is invariant under cyclic permutations, and that the trace of a scalar is just that scalar.
+Returning to the desired equality in~\cref{eq:claim}, our calculations up to this point yield